-- 1. Build a simple Android application with Android Manifest file. - 2.
-Analyze the essential designs of Android Application with their anatomy and terminologies. - 3.
-Apply rapid prototyping techniques to design, develop and deploy the Android Applications. - 4.
-Analyze the essentials of User Interface Design in IOS with SQLite Database. - 5.
+- 1. Identify fundamental concepts of mobile programming that make it unique from programming for other platforms - 2.
+Analyze the essential of Android Application with their anatomy and terminologies - 3.
+Apply rapid prototyping techniques to design, develop and deploy the Android Applications - 4.
+Analyze the essentials of User Interface Design in IoS with SqLite Database - 5.
 Design the flutter applications on the Android marketplace for distribution.